mj-crabtree/unix-admin/logbooks/lab01.md

 /dev/root              1048576    137428    911148  13% /
 ```

-1. If the question is how many filesystems are mounted on the root dorectory, i.e. `/` then the answer is one: `/dev/root`
+1. If the question is how many filesystems are mounted on the root directory, i.e. `/` then the answer is one: `/dev/root`
 2. If, on the other hand, the question is how many filesystems are _contained within_ `/` then the answer is four including `/dev/root`, given that `/dev`, `/tmp`, and `/run` are mount points for filesystems contained within immediate subdirectories within `/`